 The world around us changes at a pace we haven’t experienced before.
 It’s harder than ever to know where we are headed.
 Exciting and stimulating – and nothing any one of us can change.
 I talk about the digital transformation.

 Over the coming months, I will publish a number of blog entries, expanding on five important factors to succeed in this changing environment.
 Factors organizations can realize through changing their ways of working based on collaboration tools.
 I will touch on them one by one, both from the perspective of the organization and of the individual.
-The blog entries will be published at the Smarter Planet blog of IBM Sweden in Swedish and here in English.
+The blog entries will be published at the Think blog of IBM Sweden in Swedish and here in English.
 The five factors are:

 You’ll find an overview in this white paper, “The only constant is change”